apache/superset/docs/faq.rst

 Can I query/join multiple tables at one time?
 ---------------------------------------------
-Not directly no. A Caravel SQLAlchemy datasource can only be a single table or a view.
+Not directly no. A Superset SQLAlchemy datasource can only be a single table or a view.

 When working with tables, the solution would be to materialize